Why Your Yamaha Connext 7" Screen Is Delaminating — And What To Do About It Before It Costs You $11,000

 Vibration & Humidity

-Hull vibration and constant saltwater or freshwater humidity accelerate adhesive migration and separation from the glass edge inward.
+Hull vibration and constant saltwater or freshwater humidity accelerate adhesive migration and separation, working inward from the glass edges over every season.

 Delamination isn't always obvious at first.
-Here's how to identify it at each stage — from early warning signs to complete failure:
+Here's how to identify it at each stage — and why the stage you're at right now determines how much your repair will cost.

 S1